SleepingInsomniac/vhost/README.md

 # vhost
-A simple way to manage virtual hosts in nginx or apache.
+A simple way to manage virtual hosts in nginx, apache, or other server software.
 Create, delete, enable, and disable vitual hosts.

 Configurations are based on erb templates